 This post may contain affiliate links for your convenience.
 Click here to read the full disclosure.

 The shift from the sweetest child to the most defiant one is often subtle.
-Once the gentlest soul, your child can change into a little terror and become aggressive, rarely eat, have repeated meltdowns both at home and in public, rarely listen, become a poor sleeper, care little about hurting other people’s feelings and generally do what he feels like.
+Once the gentlest soul, your child can change into a little terror and become aggressive, a poor eater and sleeper, have repeated meltdowns both at home and in public, rarely listen, care little about hurting other people’s feelings and generally do what he feels like.
 Much like Hemingway’s definition of bankruptcy, this shift doesn’t happen overnight; it occurs, “gradually, and then suddenly.”

 The thing about discipline is that not every kid responds to the same strategies and one strategy that may work like magic with one kid could fail miserably with another.
 The truth is, some kids are easier to parent than others, and there is evidence to support that.

 In a recent study, researchers came to the conclusion that for discipline to be effective, it had to be tailored to individual kids’ personalities.
 In other words, using the same parenting style with all your children will not guarantee success if their personalities are radically different.
 As most parents know, it is not uncommon for two kids raised exactly the same to be nothing alike.

 The study which was conducted over a three-year period with the participation of 214 children and their mothers found that different children react to the same parenting style differently – this hardly tells us something we didn’t already know!

 While spirited children will undoubtedly require greater attention, there might be unexpected reasons that affect your child’s behavior and learning to identify these reasons can help restore your sanity.
 It might be time to do something different if you are feeling lost and all your discipline attempts seem to be failing.
 Below are eight surprising things that may influence children’s behavior.